LemmyNet/lemmy/docs/src/contributing_websocket_http_api.md

 Connect to <code>ws://***host***/api/v1/ws</code> to get started.

 If the ***`host`*** supports secure connections, you can use <code>wss://***host***/api/v1/ws</code>.

+To receive websocket messages, you must join a room / context.
+The three available are:

+- [UserJoin](#user-join).
+Receives replies, private messages, etc.
+- [PostJoin](#post-join).
+Receives new comments on a post.
+- [CommunityJoin](#community-join).
+Receives front page / community posts.

 #### Testing with Websocat